Track mileage automatically

 FAQ

 Signing up online only takes a few minutes, but you won’t immediately be able to start making deliveries.
-So, exactly how long does it take to become a dasher?
+So, exactly how long does it take to become a Dasher?
 The company says that most applicants can start within just a few days of applying.

+You need to meet the basic age and documentation requirements for your area.
 Your Doordash application should get approved if you meet the driver requirements and don’t have a criminal record or poor driving history.

 Tired of logging mileage by hand?